 MTSA expects that all graduate level coursework should result in a minimum earned grade of "B".
+The first earned grade between 70-79% (C) will require a scheduled meeting with the Program

+(There is no grade of "D" in the program)

-The first earned grade between 70-79% (C) will require a scheduled meeting with the Program Administrator to discuss the student's performance.
-The second earned "C" in a course will lead to automatic academic or clinical probation and an appearance before the Progressions Committee.
-The third earned "C" in a course will result in dismissal from the program.
+Administrator to discuss the student's performance.
+A grade of "C" will also lead to an automatic academic or clinical probation.
+The second earned "C" in a course will result in dismissal from the program.

 MTSA requires students to maintain a minimum overall academic cumulative GPA of 3.0 for both graduation and good academic standing.
 A student who falls below an academic cumulative GPA of 3.0 will be placed on academic/clinical probation.
 The student will have one (1) semester to improve the academic cumulative GPA to 3.0 or greater to be removed from probation.
-If the student fails to improve his or her GPA to 3.0 or greater during the following semester, he will be dismissed from the program.
+If the student fails to improve his or her GPA to 3.0 or greater during the following semester, they will be dismissed from the program.

-Students who are placed on any type of probation greater than two (2) times will be dismissed from the program.
-An active vote to carry probation over to another term will count as an additional probation.
+Students who are placed on any type of probation more than two (2) times will be dismissed from the program.
+An active vote by the Progressions Committee to carry probation over to another term will count as an additional probation.
 Students will automatically be dismissed from the program for receiving a failing course grade in any course.
 Failing is defined as any grade below 70%.